bitmark-inc/jobs/2020 Nov/DevOps Engineer.md

 ## Essential job functions

-- Work with our Front and Back End developers to deploy and maintain service
-- Maintain the Bitmark blockchain and many related services
+- Manage the deployment of the Bitmark blockchain and many related services to both staging and production environments
-- Provide technical support for deploying both testing and production networks
+- Implement and maintain CI/CD pipelines
+- Maintain the Kubernetes cluster
+- Monitor resource usage and costs, and optimize the cost efficiency
 - Setup and maintain network and security monitoring

 ## Profiles that are important to us